 Diskette drive problems Action Diskette drive in-use light stays on, or the system bypasses the diskette drive.
 If there is a diskette in the drive, verify that: 1.
 The diskette drive is enabled.
-Use the Configuration/Setup utility to check this.
-For more information, see Chapter 4, "Using the Configuration/Setup Utility program" on page 43.
+Use the Configuration/Setup Utility to check this.
+For more information, see Chapter 4, "Using the Configuration/Setup Utility program" on page 37.
 The computer is checking for the diskette drive in the startup sequence.
-Use the Configuration/Setup utility to verify this.
+Use the Configuration/Setup Utility to verify this.
 The diskette you are using is good and not damaged.
 Try inserting another diskette if you have one.
 The diskette is inserted correctly, with its label up and its metal-shutter end first in the drive.
-The diskette contains the necessary files to start the computer (the diskette must be startable).
-The diskette drive cable is properly installed and securely connected.
-7. There is no problem with your software program (see "Software problem" on page 107).
+5. The diskette contains the necessary files to start the computer (the diskette must be startable).
+6. The diskette drive cable is properly installed and securely connected.
+7. There is no problem with your software program (see "Software problems" on page 108).
 If you cannot correct the problem, have the computer serviced.